 3.)
 Shenandoah National Park, Virginia

-The upper hawksbill trail in Shenandoah National Park is one of the best hikes in the USA if you’re wanting a challenge but not something so strenuous you need to train for.
+The upper hawksbill trail in Shenandoah National Park is one of the best hikes in the USA if you’re wanting a challenge.

 A pretty moderate hike, it’s only around a two miles roundtrip that’s quite easy to complete in a morning.
 Best of all, It brings you to the summit of the highest point in the entire park, where you will experience breathtaking views of the Shenandoah Valley.